UMN students at Between the Seams 2019 Student Design Showcase. Photograph by Jayme Halbritter.

 Each year, interested students are asked to fill out a brief form, providing us with a resume to highlight their past experience (although none is required), and then asked to interview with student group leaders.
 From the interviews, we build our cohort for the year!

-The WAM Collective Office reports to the Public Engagement and Learning Specialist to support the engagement of diverse audiences with WAM collections and exhibitions.
-This is an academic year long commitment, from September 2024 - May 2025, consisting of weekly meetings, office hours, and scheduled tours.
-Group meetings are currently scheduled for Mondays from 10-11:30 AM.
-Interviews will be conducted from September 9-13 with a start date of Monday, September 16, 2024.
+The WAM Collective Office reports to the Campus Engagement Manager to support the engagement of diverse audiences with WAM collections and exhibitions.
+This is an academic year long commitment consisting of weekly meetings, office hours, and scheduled tours.
+Group meeting times, 1.5 hours long and held in-person at the Weisman Art Museum weekly, will be determined based on existing and new members' availability.

-WAM Collective hosts monthly Study Nights at the Weisman, which are free to all U of M students.
+WAM Collective hosts Study Nights at the Weisman during the school year, which are free to all U of M students.
 Study Nights offer a great way to enjoy the museum, catching up on studies, hanging out with friends, or getting hands-on with art-making activities.
 The first 100 students to arrive receive a free drink voucher from Misfit Coffee!
 Check the calendar for upcoming Study Nights

 Undergraduate Research Opportunity (UROP)